Witchybun/DKC2-Trivia/README.md

 There's the `fetch_incorrect_answers()` function that returns a list of incorrect answers (`list[str]`).

 Do note that most of the questions were made with DKC2 in mind, which means that most of them have an "invalid" third incorrect answer which defaults to `"None are correct :)"`.

-Not so relevant note: If one passes a specific bool through `parse_topics`, `question` will return a `list[str]` instead which also has a very _different_ format.
-Said bool defaults to false, so there's nothing to worry about not declaring it anywhere.

 ## Shorter game names
 In case you require short game names and don't want to create a dictionary of those, the apworld also provides those.